-Successful is the person who purifies himself, who remembers the name of his Lord, and prays.
-Yet you1 prefer this life, although the life to come is better and more lasting.
-All this is written in earlier scriptures; the scriptures of Abraham and Moses.
+He who purifies himself, who remembers the name of his Lord and prays, shall indeed be successful.
+But you prefer the life of this world, although the Hereafter is better and more lasting.
+This indeed is what is taught in the former scriptures-the scriptures of Abraham and Moses.
 (87:14-19)